James W. Douglass

-James W. "Jim" Douglass (born 1937) is an American author, activist, and Christian theologian.
+James W. "Jim" Douglass (born 1937) is an American author, activist, Christian theologian, and investigative journalist.
 He is a graduate of Santa Clara University.
 He and his wife, Shelley Douglass, founded the Ground Zero Center for Nonviolent Action in Poulsbo, Washington, and Mary’s House, a Catholic Worker house in Birmingham, Alabama.

 In 1997 the Douglasses received the Pacem in Terris Award.

+Douglass's best-known work is JFK and the Unspeakable: Why He Died and Why It Matters.
+Published in 2008 by Orbis Books, it was the result of over a decade of research and writing.
+After receiving favorable publicity on TV, the book briefly reached Amazon.com's Top 100.
+Douglass's thesis in the book is that the Kennedy assassination was the work of a conspiracy, ordered by unknown parties and carried out by the CIA with help from the Mafia and elements in the FBI, to halt Kennedy's effort to end the Cold War after the Cuban Missile Crisis.
+Touchstone Books, a former imprint of Simon & Schuster, issued a paperback version in 2010.

 Theology of nonviolence

-Douglass is an author on nonviolence and Catholic theology, with many books and essays to his credit.
+Douglass has been a frequent author on nonviolence and Catholic theology, with many books and essays to his credit.
 Four of his monographs, published from 1968 to 1991, were reprinted in 2006 by theology publisher Wipf & Stock.

-Douglass's 2008 book, JFK and the Unspeakable, discusses the John F. Kennedy assassination as a conspiracy ordered by unknown parties and carried out by the CIA with help from the Mafia and elements in the FBI to put an end to Kennedy's effort to end the Cold War after the Cuban Missile Crisis.

-JFK and the Unspeakable was first published by Orbis Books in Maryknoll, New York (2008), and reprinted by Simon & Schuster's Touchstone Books (2010).